This post will be full of white! Yup, it is snowy in Chimgan.

 Small stall selling local delicacies in front of the restaurant

-There used to be a water fountain but now covered with snow
+There used to be a water fountain but now it's covered with snow

 Comments